Do you want to visit the AmgenPro website and leave Amgen.nl?

 To view the number of students reached in the Netherlands to date, please visit: amgenfoundation.org/about/around-the-world

-The Amgen Biotech Experience (ABE) is an innovative science education program that gives secondary school students a first glimpse into the exciting world of science.
-Since its foundation in 1990, it has been inspiring students about biotechnology.
-Amgen's education program is available in twenty countries around the world.
+The Amgen Biotech Experience (ABE) is an innovative science education program that gives secondary school students a first-hand introduction to the fascinating world of science.
+Since its launch in 1990, it has been sparking student enthusiasm for biotechnology.
+Amgen’s education program is now available in twenty countries across the globe.

-Another element of the Amgen Biotech Experience is the Master Teacher Fellowship.
-An annual program in which Amgen Biotech Experience educators are recognized and given the opportunity to develop their own expertise and contribute to the Amgen Biotech Experience through LabXchange and other educational materials.
-With support from the program and an Amgen advisor, the Fellows will choose a life science topic, conduct a curriculum project, and develop associated classroom resources.
-ABE Master Teacher Fellows also have the opportunity to become advisors who contribute to the development of the Amgen Biotech Experience program.
+Another key component of the Amgen Biotech Experience (ABE) is the Master Teacher Fellowship — an annual program that recognizes ABE educators and gives them the opportunity to further develop their expertise.
+Fellows contribute to the program through LabXchange and other teaching materials.
+With support from an Amgen advisor, they choose a life science topic, conduct a curriculum project, and create associated classroom resources.

 Khan Academy is a nonprofit organization, founded in 2007, with the mission to provide a free, world-class education for anyone, anywhere.
 The full suite of Khan Academy education resources covers numerous subjects, spanning preschool through early college, with select subjects available in 50+ languages.
 Since 2015, the Amgen Foundation has been the exclusive sponsor of Khan Academy’s online biology resources, which include high school and college-level biology content.